Excale/nLaunchy/readme.txt

 5) reboot
    - /!\ first boot can be fairly long (max 3 min); the progression bar can be quite unstable.
+6) the old OS can now be found in nlaunch/phoenix.old.tns

 Update of nLaunchy